This blog may contain affiliate links. Read our disclosure policy for more info.

 Cahuita National Park is one of the best national parks in Costa Rica!
 This stunning area near Puerto Viejo offers an escape to a tropical jungle full of sloths and monkeys and beaches with coral reefs housing more than 500 species of fish.

-While it is among the most well-known national parks here, it’s also one of the least commercialized.
+While it is among the most well-known national parks here, it’s also one of the least commercialized which is one of the reason why we love it so much.
 For travelers exploring the Caribbean coast of Costa Rica, it provides a unique opportunity to spot wildlife for a fraction of the cost of other parks.
 In fact, it’s possible to visit Cahuita National Park for free (although donations for park upkeep are welcomed.)

 With that said, visiting Cahuita National Park does require some planning.
 Not only are there some very specific rules to Cahuita National Park, but because it’s rather underdeveloped, you need to prepare.